Hager-Abd-El-Galil/Library-Management-System/README.md

 ### Borrowing Record Management
 - `POST /api/borrow/{bookId}/patron/{patronId}`: Allow a patron to borrow a book.
 - `PUT /api/return/{bookId}/patron/{patronId}`: Record the return of a borrowed book by a patron.

+## AOP (Aspect-Oriented Programming)
+- The application uses AOP to implement cross-cutting concerns such as logging and performance monitoring.
+- An aspect called `TimeLoggingAspect` measures the execution time of methods, providing insights into the application's performance.

+## Auditing
+- The application employs auditing to automatically capture creation and modification details of entities.
+- The `BaseEntity` class contains fields for `createDate`, `changeDate`, `creator`, and `changer`, which are populated using Spring Data JPA's auditing features.

+## Caching
+- Caching is implemented to improve performance, particularly for frequently accessed data like books.
+- The `@Cacheable` annotation is used for retrieving books, while `@CacheEvict` is applied for creating, updating, or deleting books to ensure data consistency.

 ## Getting Started